|Business Rating:||4.4 / 5|

 Another plus of the card – your points are simple to redeem and fairly flexible.
 Points don’t expire and you can redeem any amount at any time.
 Your redemption options include cash back (i.e., statement credits against your purchases) and travel through the Brex website at a value of 1 cent per point.
 You can also gift your points to your employees.

 As a great value add, Brex recently added on the option to transfer points to outside airline partners.
-Brex’s list of partners is on the small side – there are only six airlines total.
+Brex’s list of partners is on the small side – there are only seven airlines total.
 However, they are all partners of major airline alliances, which means you can use your points to travel on a worldwide network of airlines.

 If you are a Brex Exclusive member and qualify to transfer your points at a 1:1 ratio (regular card members only qualify for a ratio of 1.5:1), you can significantly boost the value of your points by looking for deals with Brex’s airline partners.